 “Really?!
 That is how you are going to deal with that?”
 “I can’t believe you just said that to her.”
 “What an idiot you are.”
 “No wonder everyone thinks you are a fool.”
 “And now you think you are going to change?!”
 “You have always been a loser, and you will always be a loser and you are a fool for thinking you can change anything.”

-For many of us, this is the incessant, daily, soundtrack of our lives.
+Negative self talk is basically incessant negative reinforcement all day long.
+For many of us, this is the constant, daily, soundtrack of our lives.
 From the minute we wake up and as we make our way through our day, this voice accompanies us.
 With its harsh critique of our every movement, this voice hammers away at any self-esteem our accomplishments may have built over time.
 Our conscious self might hardly hear it, but to be clear, our unconscious self both churns out the self-talk as well as listens.

 In sessions with clients I frequently ask them to imagine speaking to a child in such a manner.
 All day long.
 Everyday.
 Berating them when they get up, while they eat breakfast, while they get dressed for school, when they succeed, when they fail.
 Imagine if you heard a parent talking like that to their child in a grocery store.
 You would know it was wrong.
 You would know that no child could develop a healthy sense of self with someone berating them like that.
 You would know that no child could grow, and learn and thrive in an environment of such negative ongoing commentary.